5 Signs You Should Outsource Lead Generation (Not Hire In-House)

 A lead gen agency worth the retainer should be able to:

 - Get live in 2-3 weeks.
-Onboarding to first send should not take longer than that.
+Onboarding to first send shouldn't take longer than that.
 Excessive setup time is a red flag.

 - Show you the list before they send.
 You should approve who gets contacted.
-If an agency is not showing you the prospect list, ask why.
+If an agency isn't showing you the prospect list, ask why.

 - Own deliverability.
 They should use dedicated domains for your campaign (not shared infrastructure), manage warmup themselves, and report bounce rates monthly.
-Anything above 2% bounce rate indicates poor list hygiene.
+Anything above 2% bounce rate means poor list hygiene.

 - Share copy before launch.
 You should see and approve the sequence copy before it goes out.
 Agencies that rush to send without approval tend to cut corners elsewhere too.